 States With Retail-Only Sportsbooks

-The following states have legalized retail sports betting (in-person bets), but not online sports betting:- Delaware
+The following states have retail sports betting (in-person bets), but do not allow online sports betting:

 - Mississippi